 Code Mode represents a potential paradigm shift in how MCP servers handle large APIs.
 The traditional approach — expose each endpoint as a separate tool — doesn’t scale past a few dozen tools before context window pressure becomes a problem.
 Cloudflare’s solution is elegant: keep the API specification on the server, let the agent write code against it, and execute that code in a sandbox.

 This matters beyond Cloudflare.
 Any platform with hundreds or thousands of API endpoints faces the same scaling problem.
-If Code Mode proves reliable across diverse agent architectures, we’ll likely see other platforms adopt similar approaches.
+Cloudflare is already extending the pattern: their April 2026 MCP Server Portals apply Code Mode across multiple connected MCP servers, collapsing all their tools into two portal-level tools with a 94% context reduction.
+If this proves reliable, the idea of connecting to dozens of MCP servers simultaneously — currently impractical due to context pressure — becomes feasible.
 Cloudflare has open-sourced the pattern, and their mcp-handler package makes it easier for others to build servers using the same architecture on Cloudflare Workers.

 The 16 product-specific servers show that Cloudflare isn’t betting everything on Code Mode either.
 Some workflows are better served by focused, specialized tools.
 The Observability server for log queries, the Browser Rendering server for page screenshots, the Radar server for traffic analysis — these provide structured interfaces that Code Mode’s free-form approach can’t always match.